brianblakely/slapstick-english-translation/docs/technical-notes.md

 `$8000`, while `$D8`-`$DF` would resolve the same addresses as ROM and can lock the renderer when it reads its box state.

+Dialogue entry stubs use command `CF` followed by a 24-bit address and the translated string's one-byte terminator.
+The stock recursive `CF` behavior renders the relocated string, restores the caller's data bank and text cursor, then reaches that terminator at the original call site.
+This is important for `NXT` strings used by scripted UI such as the Invention Machine.
+Console entry stubs use the previously unused command `0C` with a 24-bit address.

-Dialogue entry stubs use command `CF` followed by a 24-bit address.
-Console entry stubs use the previously unused command `0C` with the same address layout.
-Dialogue containing pointer-table (`TBL`) commands remains in its original bank; oversized entries can be split across reclaimed fragments and joined with `CF` redirects.
-A two-byte Orb string is handled through its existing bank-01 pointer table because it cannot hold a four-byte stub.
+Dialogue containing pointer-table (`TBL`) commands remains in its original bank; oversized entries can be split across reclaimed fragments and joined with `CF` redirects followed by return sentinels.
+Four-byte dialogue slots use the engine's existing same-bank `JMP` command instead.
+The two-byte Orb string is handled directly through its existing bank-01 pointer table because it cannot hold a redirect stub.

 Three runtime-filled text buffers are deliberately preserved.
 Their redirects begin at the first static text command instead: